matttrent/matttrent.com/src/remote-development.md

 No and yes.

 If you're asking "Do I need this?" the answer is probably "No".
 The vast majority of people are happy with Jupyter and Vim for their needs.
-I'd suggest you start there and invest some time learning those tools.
+This is guide also assumes you're comfortable working on the command line, working with configuration files, and installing software.
+If you're starting out, I'd suggest you start there and invest some time learning those tools.
 If you're still unhappy with those approaches, come back here.

 However, the 2 sections below on repository organization and SSH settings are applicable to any approach and will make your remote development workflow easier.
 I highly suggest you read those regardless of what approach